artikcloud/sample-java-limitedInputDeviceFlow/readme.md

 > Go to https://artik.cloud/go and enter code GCBH-DKZP
 ```

-Using the browser (or any other device like mobile phone), go the the above link to login, enter code, and grant any permissions required.
+Using the browser (or any secondary device, e.g. mobile phone), go the the above link to login, enter code, and grant any permissions requested.
 Upon completion of entering the code, the running script earlier will acknowledge success.

 ```java
 //...